yash-patel-01/computervision_project/README.md

-# Football Player & Ball Detection Project
+# Football Player & Ball Detection

-Deep Learning for Computer Vision project: Train a Faster R-CNN model to detect players and balls in football video clips.
+This project trains a Faster R-CNN model to detect players and balls in football video sequences from the SoccerNet dataset.

-## Project Goal
+## Overview

-Detect and classify objects in football clips:
+The main objective is detecting and classifying two object types in football footage:
 - **Players** (class 0)
 - **Ball** (class 1)

-**Challenge:** Original dataset labels all objects with the same class.
-We use a heuristic algorithm to automatically identify ball tracks based on size, shape, and movement patterns.
+The original SoccerNet tracking dataset provides bounding boxes but doesn't distinguish between players and balls—everything shares one generic class.
+To address this, I implemented a heuristic-based algorithm that automatically identifies which tracks correspond to the ball based on size (small), shape (round), and consistency across frames.

 ## Dataset

-SoccerNet tracking-2023 dataset:
+Using SoccerNet tracking-2023:
-- **train/**: 58 sequences, 42,000 images with bounding boxes
+- **Training set**: 58 sequences, ~42,000 annotated frames
-- **test/**: 49 sequences, 36,750 images with bounding boxes
+- **Test set**: 49 sequences, ~36,750 annotated frames
-- **challenge2023/**: Unannotated clips for inference
+- **Challenge set**: Additional unannotated sequences

-Download via SoccerNet Downloader:
+The dataset can be downloaded using the SoccerNet API:
 ```python
 from SoccerNet.Downloader import SoccerNetDownloader
 downloader = SoccerNetDownloader(LocalDirectory="data")